math-comp/multinomials/README.md

-A Coq/SSReflect Library for Multinomials
+A Coq/SSReflect Library for Monoidal Rings && Multinomials
 ========================================================================

   This library is based on SSReflect/MathComp Library version 1.5/1.6.